COVESA/vehicle_service_catalog/README.md

 `my_typedef`,

-The `my_method` method can reference the defined data type by prefixing its name with a period-separated namepsace path to `my_typedef`:
+The `my_method` method can reference the defined data type by prefixing its name with a period-separated namespace path to `my_typedef`:

     datatype: nested_namespace.second_level_nested_namespace.my_typedef